tciuro/NanoStore/README.md

 To save and retrieve objects from the document store, NanoStore moves the data around by encapsulating it in NanoObjects.
 In order to store the objects in NanoStore the developer has three options:

-* Use the NSFNanoObject class directly
+* Use the `NSFNanoObject` class directly
-* Expand your custom classes by inheriting from NSFNanoObject
+* Expand your custom classes by inheriting from `NSFNanoObject`
-* Expand your custom classes by implementing the NSFNanoObjectProtocol protocol
+* Expand your custom classes by implementing the `NSFNanoObjectProtocol` protocol

 Regardless of the route you decide to take, NanoStore will be able to store and retrieve objects from the document store seamlessly.
 The beauty of this system is that NanoStore returns the object as it was stored, that is, instantiating an object of the class that was originally stored.

 *Note:
 If the document store is opened by another application that doesn't implement the object that was stored, NanoStore will instantiate a NSFNanoObject instead, thus allowing the app to retrieve the data seamlessly.
 If the object is then updated by this application, the original class name will be honored.*

-Example:
+## Example:

 * App A stores an object of class Car.
-* App B retrieves the object, but since it doesn't know anything about the class Car, NanoStore returns a NSFNanoObject.
+* App B retrieves the object, but since it doesn't know anything about the class Car, NanoStore returns a `NSFNanoObject`.
 * App B updates the object, perhaps adding a timestamp or additional information.
-NanoStore saves it as a Car, not as a NSFNanoObject.
+NanoStore saves it as a Car, not as a `NSFNanoObject`.
 * App A retrieves the updated object as a Car object, in exactly the same format as it was originally stored.

 # Types of Document Stores

 There are three types of document stores available in NanoStore: in-memory, temporary and file-based.
-These document stores are defined by the NSFNanoStoreType type:
+These document stores are defined by the `NSFNanoStoreType` type:

-* NSFMemoryStoreType: create the transient backing store in RAM.
+* `NSFMemoryStoreType`: create the transient backing store in RAM.
 Its contents are lost when the process exits.
 Fastest, uses more RAM.
-* NSFTemporaryStoreType: create a transient temporary backing store on disk.
+* `NSFTemporaryStoreType`: create a transient temporary backing store on disk.
 Its contents are lost when the process exits.
 Slower, uses less RAM than NSFMemoryStoreType.
-* NSFPersistentStoreType:create a persistent backing store on disk.
+* `NSFPersistentStoreType`:create a persistent backing store on disk.
 Its contents are lost when the process exits.
 Slower, uses less RAM than NSFMemoryStoreType.

 Typically, most developers may want to create and open the document store.
 To do that, use NSFNanoStore's `+ (NSFNanoStore *)createAndOpenStoreWithType:(NSFNanoStoreType)theType path:(NSString *)thePath error:(out NSError **)outError` method.

-### Example:
+## Example:

     // Instantiate an in-memory document store and open it.
 The path parameter is unused.
     NSFNanoStore *nanoStore = [NSFNanoStore createAndOpenStoreWithType:NSFMemoryStoreType path:nil error:nil];